Articles

 Managing the Kotlin Weekly

 I just sent the issue #182 of the Kotlin Weekly. #182 means that this has been the week 182 that the Kotlin Weekly is alive.
 Many things have changed since the first edition on the 7th of August 2017, sent to over 200 initial subscribers with 5 articles.
 In some of the first editions, the content was so scarce that I ended up writing my own articles to include them, or adding some code snippets I posted on Twitter.
+Slowly and steadily, the evolution of Kotlin has followed a clear trend since then.

 2019 in retrospective